Europe 2017. From Printed Word to Knowledge: Local Traditions and Global Transition

-European Humanities University (Vilnius, Lithuania) is happy to invite undergraduate and graduate students to participate in the international student conference “Europe 2016.
-De-constructing Crisis: Searching for New Forms of Knowledge, Identification, Solidarity” which will take place on May 6–8 in Vilnius.
+European Humanities University (Vilnius, Lithuania) is happy to invite undergraduate and graduate students to participate in the international student conference “Europe 2017.
+From Printed Word to Knowledge: Local Traditions and Global Transition” which will take place on May 6–7 in Vilnius.

 Conference venue: Campus of the European Humanities University (5 Valakupiu Str., Vilnius, Lithuania).

 Students requiring visa support are to include their current passport information in the application form.
 The passport should be valid for travelling abroad.
 Visas are issued free of charge.

 The conference participants travel to Vilnius and back at their own expense.
 EHU does not provide any travel grants to participants.
 We remind you that you can either travel at your own expense or seek financial assistance from your own University or Institute.

 Accommodation in budget hotels or hostels is provided to all the participants free of charge for two nights on the conference dates (May 5–7).
 EHU does not cover accommodation beyond the above dates (except for the case described under “Financial Support”).

 During the conference sessions, coffee breaks will be organized for all the participants.
 Hotels/hostels where the participants will be staying at usually serve breakfast.
 Other meals are covered by conference participants (at their own expense).
 No per diem is provided.